mewler/mewbot/design-docs/README.md

 information are only designed to work in English, with no support for translations provided.

-This will effect defaults / fall backs — error messages, the admin UI, logging, and so forth.
+This will affect defaults / fall backs — error messages, the admin UI, logging, and so forth.

 TODO: explicitly call out that the default pronouns will be in english